ianthetechie/uniffi-starter/README.md

 cargo install cargo-ndk --version 3.5.4
 ```

+NOTE: cargo-ndk is temporarily held back due to [this issue](https://github.com/bbqsrc/cargo-ndk/issues/137)
+which breaks workspaces.

 If you've tried building the Rust library already and you have rustup,
 the requisite targets will probably be installed automatically.
 If not, follow the steps in the [`cargo-ndk` README](https://github.com/bbqsrc/cargo-ndk)